Producing Healthier Crops for Better Results

 Manganese functions primarily as a part of enzyme systems in plants.
 It activates several important metabolic reactions and plays a direct role in photosynthesis by aiding chlorophyll synthesis.
 Manganese promotes germination and accelerates maturity of the plant, while increasing the availability of phosphorous and calcium.

 There are other nutrients that also play a part but what we can establish is this; when nutrients are a correct levels the crop is healthier and has more yield potential.
+Decipher is a new software program that helps to monitor your crop nutrient levels.

 In the 1990s plant tissue testing was popular and as we look back now it was pretty random.
 How did we know whether we were taking samples from the best or worst part of the paddock yet the whole paddock was treated the same.